 This figure attempts to describe the ways moral emotions like shame constellate a lived theology of moral stress for mothers caught between work and parenting responsibilities.
 I use the term lived theology to describe the implicit, often unexamined values and beliefs that people put into practice, especially under stress.
-My notion of lived theology corresponds to Moschella's (Maynard, Hummel, & Moschella, 2010; 2008a, 2008b) research on lived religion, which she notes is based on "a contextual theological model that owes much to Elaine Graham's 'critical phenomenology of Christian practice'.
+My notion of lived theology corresponds to Moschella and her colleagues' (Maynard et al. 2010; Moschella 2008a; b) research on lived religion, which they note is based on "a contextual theological model that owes much to Elaine Graham's 'critical phenomenology of Christian practice'.
 I think of this approach as a way of paying attention to what people and communities actually do when practicing their faith" (2008b, pp. 16-17).

-Psychologically speaking, lived theologies function as spiritual orienting systems consisting of the "habits, values, relationships, beliefs that express one's spirituality or sense of the sacred" (Pargament, et al., 2006, p.
+Psychologically speaking, lived theologies function as spiritual orienting systems consisting of the "habits, values, relationships, beliefs that express one's spirituality or sense of the sacred" (Pargament, et al. 2006, p.
 130).
 Pargament's research (2006) can be used to assess the extent to which a care seeker's spiritual orienting system is